Nampa, Idaho: Government

+The residents of Nampa voted to increase the size of their council from four to six members in 2013.

+Prior to 2020, Nampa's city council members were elected at-large.
+A state legislative change that year required that cities over 100,000 residents begin electing their council based on district.

 Education

 K-12

-The Nampa School District, which covers the majority of the city, includes 18 elementary schools, five middle schools, and four high schools, and one alternative high school that serves students who struggle in traditional high schools.
+The Nampa School District, which covers the majority of the city, includes ten elementary schools, three middle schools, and three high schools, and one alternative high school that serves students who struggle in traditional high schools.
 The high schools include Nampa High School (the original and oldest), Skyview High School, Columbia High School, and Union High School.

 Vallivue School District is partly in Nampa and partly in Caldwell.
-It has seven elementary schools, two middle schools, and two high schools (one in Nampa).
+It has seven elementary schools, two middle schools, and two high schools (one in Nampa: Ridgevue High School).

 A few blocks of Nampa are in West Ada School District (Meridian Joint School District 2).

 Post-secondary

 College of Western Idaho (CWI) is a public, 2-year community college offering associate degrees and Technical Certificates.
 It was established in 2007.
 The college is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and serves approximately 10,000 students.

 Northwest Nazarene University (NNU) is a private Christian university located in Nampa.
 It was originally established in 1913 as a grade school and Bible school and became a four-year degree institution in 1937.
 It is accredited by the Northwest Commission on Colleges and Universities and serves about 2,000 students.